xseine/dotbond-prototype/README.md

 ﻿
-**This is a demo project that consists of a Web API project, Angular project, and "Translator" console project.
+**This is a demo of the tool that consists of a Web API project, Angular project, and "Translator" console project.
-Run the first two to see what the demo is about, and then run Translator and start adding new Controllers and new queries!**
+Run the first two to see what the demo is about (or use Dockerfile), and then run Translator and start adding new Controllers and new queries!**

 # <img src="https://i.imgur.com/guC4xm6.png" width="150" /> API tool for dynamic development